mathematisse/Project-E/README.md

 ### Dependencies/Requirements
 - C++20
 - Raylib 5.0 # fetch automatically if not found
-- Boost 1.83 # fetched automatically if not found
 - CMake 3.10 or higher

 ### Supported Platforms